Liam-Tomas/Ecommerce-Data-Analysis/README.md

-# eCommerce Data Analysis and Sales Insights
+# Ecommerce Data Analysis and Sales Insights

 ## Project Summary
-This project involves the comprehensive analysis of an eCommerce dataset to extract valuable insights, trends, and business intelligence.
-The dataset contains transactional data from an eCommerce platform, including information on customer behavior, product sales, and order details.
+This project involves the comprehensive analysis of an ecommerce dataset to extract valuable insights, trends, and business intelligence.
+The dataset contains transactional data from an ecommerce platform, including information on customer behavior, product sales, and order details.
 By applying SQL queries, data manipulation, and visualization techniques, this project aims to provide meaningful business insights, identify sales trends, and support data-driven decision-making.

 ## Key Objectives
 - **Data Exploration**: The project starts with exploratory data analysis to understand the dataset's structure, identify data quality issues, and prepare it for analysis.